codelab-app/platform/documentation/architecture/clean-archtecture.md

 A Use Case wraps around a port, controllers depend on the port interface.
 The controller is an adapter in that it fulfills the requirements of the port with input data.

+We can also use Request instead of Port

 ## Package by Component

 3 components